• Home

 In this example, we load on two nodes a sampled dataset ( 500 images and 1000 images) of MedNIST to illustrate transfer-learning's effectiveness.
 The sampled dataset is made with a random selection of images and return a sampled dataset with balanced classes, to avoid classification's bias.
 We will run two independant TrainingPlan experiments, one without transfer-learning and the second with transfer learning.
 We will compare these two experiments running on DenseNet model with focus on loss value and accuracy as metrics to evaluate the effectiveness of Transfer-learning methods.

 Nota: This Transfer-Learning example is not to be confused with Federated Transfer Learning-FTL (see for example this paper).
-The example only showcases here Transfer Learning on a Feerated Learning use case.
+The example only showcases here Transfer Learning on a Federated Learning use case.

 1. Load dataset or sampled dataset¶

-the number of Nodes you want to create ( for more details about this script, please runnotebooks/transfer-learning/download_sample_of_mednist.py --help
+• In a new Fed-BioMed environment, run the script python: python fbm-researcher/notebooks/transfer-learning/download_sample_of_mednist.py -n 2, with -n 2 the number of Nodes you want to create ( for more details about this script, please run python fbm-researcher/notebooks/transfer-learning/download_sample_of_mednist.py --help)

-) - The script will ask for each Nodes created the number of samples you want for your dataset.
-For example you could: Enter 500 the first time the script ask the number of samples, and 1000 the second time Scripts will output configuration files for each of Nodes, with configured database, using the following naming convention:
+• The script will ask for each Nodes created the number of samples you want for your dataset.
+For example you could: Enter 500 the first time the script ask the number of samples, and 1000 the second time Scripts will output component directories for each of Nodes, with configured database, using the following naming convention: node_MedNIST_<i>_sampled where <i> corresponds to the number of Node created.
+Components will be created in the directory where this script is executed.
+Eventually, it will add the dataset to the already created Nodes.

 2. Launch the researcher¶

-- From the root directory of Fed-BioMed, run :
+• From the root directory of Fed-BioMed, run : fedbiomed researcher start

 To make sure that MedNIST dataset is loaded in the node we can send a request to the network to list the available dataset in the node.
 The list command should output an entry for mednist data.